Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

+> [!NOTE]
-Note: [`UnityEngine.TouchScreenKeyboard`](https://docs.unity3d.com/ScriptReference/TouchScreenKeyboard.html) is not part of the old Input Manager API, so you can continue to use it when migrating to the new Input System package.
+> [`UnityEngine.TouchScreenKeyboard`](https://docs.unity3d.com/ScriptReference/TouchScreenKeyboard.html) is not part of the old Input Manager API, so you can continue to use it when migrating to the new Input System package.

 ### Sensors
 |Input Manager (Old)|Input System (New)|